 Growing Double Gold Raspberry

-- Pat the soil down gently over the seeds to remove air pockets.
+- For Direct sowing in Autumn or Early Winter, press one to two Raspberry Seeds ¼ inch down into the soil of a container.
+Pat the soil down gently over the seeds to remove air pockets.

 - The seeds will begin to sprout within three months.

-- Set the seed starter tray in an area that receives bright, indirect sunlight once the seeds begin to sprout.
+- Set the container in an area that receives bright, indirect sunlight once the seeds begin to sprout.

 - Continue to keep the soil moist and provide the raspberry plants with adequate light as they continue to grow.